 And renewable energy sources are expected to meet a majority of the rising demand.
 This is necessary, on the one hand, because fossil fuel supplies are finite.
 On the other hand, the use of oil, coal, and gas accelerate climate change, thereby making it absolutely essential to phase out conventional methods for generating energy.

 Electrical steel from thyssenkrupp supports the energy revolution.
 The steel alloy contains iron and silicon and determines the efficiency level of generators, transformers, and motors, which should be as high as possible, as well as their energy loss, which should be as low as possible.
 Energy should be used efficiently, whether generated by a factory or a windturbine.
-“Wherever energy efficiency is required, you’ll find electrical steel from thyssenkrupp inside,” says André Matusczyk, CEO of the Automotive business unit, which is responsible for marketing non-oriented electrical steel in the company.
+“Wherever energy efficiency is required, you’ll find electrical steel from thyssenkrupp inside,” says André Matusczyk, Head of Sales Automotive, which is responsible for marketing non-oriented electrical steel in the company.
 His colleague Georgios Giovanakis , CEO of the Electrical Steel business unit, adds, “As legislators impose stricter standards, the requirements placed on our materials increase and the materials have to get even better.”

 The two experts from thyssenkrupp are working with their teams from the Steel division in close cooperation with their customers to improve their products even further.
 And that includes products used in generating renewable energy, a sector in which a new generation of non-oriented electrical steels play an important role, for example, in state-of-the-art generators contained in hydropower plants and wind turbines.